Competitive research is critical for existing and new businesses alike.

 - Are there ratings present on each product page?
 Which system do they use: stars, numbers, etc.?

 - Analyze their “add to cart” button.
-What color, font do they use?
+What colour, font do they use?
 Also, where on the page is it placed, is it prominent?

 - Can you see breadcrumbs for easy navigation?